ConfederacyOfGaia/Gaia/character-ideas.md

 * Move this somewhere else once complete!
 * It'd be great to have git-tracked character info, so you can see them progress over time

+## Basic Background

+Female.
+Orphaned at a very young age, grew up in a monastery (if monk) or orphanage.
+If a monk, take the Acolyte background.
+Otherwise, she joined the military as early as possible, so take either the Soldier or Sailor background.

 ## Monk